adinaamzarescu/Duck-Hunt/README.md

 The moment he misses a duck, he will no longer be on a killing spree.

-Once every 5 ducks the player will begin the the next round.
+Once every 5 ducks the player will begin the next round.
 The speed of the ducks will increase with each round.
 The moment of transition to a new round will be marked by the rendering of the text "next round" at the top of the screen.